 One of the most common questions we get asked as advisors is, “How do I not ruin my kids with money?”
 Many successful couples face the reality that their wealth will one day flow to one of three places: charity, their kids, or the IRS.
 And the reality that their kids will eventually inherit significant sums of money keeps them awake at night.

 At Archetype, our mission is to help families thrive across generations.
-How?
-By mitigating the technical and relational risks to their wealth.
 As part of my role, I fly each year to various conferences to study one question: How can I foster a successful transfer of wealth from our clients to the next generation?

 Heir preparation is an important part of successful wealth transfer, and battling entitlement is a common refrain among parents who raised kids in an environment of abundance.
 So how do you counteract the negative effects of entitlement?
 Research has shown that genuine gratitude is actually a measurable antidote for entitlement.
 Developing genuine gratitude is like exercising a physical muscle at the gym – it takes repetition and time to grow.

 You can find a variety of ways to develop gratitude via a quick Google search, but I wanted to share one method that I have found personally fulfilling, stretching, and life-giving.
 Here is my story:

 My Grandfather is one of the most influential people in my life.
 He and my Grandmother raised six boys together on a missionary’s salary in Guam, and you can only imagine the hilarious stories that come from raising six rambunctious boys on a budget!

 I esteem my Grandfather highly, but I have not always known him intimately.
 He lives now in South Carolina, and I do not often have the opportunity to visit him regularly.
 I envy those who live so near to extended family.
 It is a blessing!